Updated July 2023

 I think the name says it all here.
 The Tiny Tenkara rod lineup is going to be the shortest on this list, by a wide margin.
 We’ll start with the original Tiny Tenkara rod, which is a diminutive 5 feet (150cm) long when fully extended.
 Besides being a functional rod, it’s just really cute too.
 Being so short, it’s also a bit stiff, requiring casting with slightly heavier lines.
 It does bow and arrow cast quite well in really tight surroundings.

-Last, but not least, Zen Tenkara’s Suzume is that brand’s small stream zoom-rod, with fishable lengths that fit this article’s parameters.
+Last, but not least, Zen Tenkara has released two rods that fit the criteria of this article.
+First, the Suzume is that brand’s small stream zoom-rod, with fishable lengths that fit this article’s parameters.
 On the short size, the Suzume is a 7.7 foot (235cm) rod, which then can scale up to 9.3 feet (285cm), and 10.8 feet (330 cm).
 Unlike other manufacturers, Zen employs a Fly Rod Approximate Equivalency (FRAE) rating of a “3-weight”, to give the angler an idea of what this rod can handle.
 It is described as “extremely accurate, strong, yet very delicate for the most precise and beautiful fly presentations imaginable.”
 It also includes a spare tip, in case you want to push it to its limits.

 A Grid of “Off the Grid” Rods